solex2006/Pull-my-leg-request-tutorial/README.md

 A broom was made a senior officer in the army.
 "Brooms can't join the army!", everyone said.
 What a sweeping generalisation.

 Two chemists walked into a bar.
 The first one said: "I'll have a glass of H20."
 The second one said: "I'll have a glass of H20, too."
 The barman, who was not a chemist, gave them both glasses of water.

+Justice is a dish best served cold.
+If it was served warm, it would be justwater.